DIRACGrid/DIRAC/docs/source/UserGuide/Tutorials/UsingDIRACFromPython/index.rst

 Overview
 --------

-For most tasks it is sufficient to use the DIRAC from a terminal via the commands that are prefixed with ``dirac-`` or via the WebApp.
+For most tasks it is sufficient to use DIRAC from a terminal via the commands that are prefixed with ``dirac-`` or via the WebApp.
 In some cases however it becomes more convenient to use DIRAC directly from Python.

 Before using the DIRAC's Python API it is useful to understand a few DIRAC-specific concepts.